S4nxez/S4nxez/README.md

 - 🌱 I’m currently learning **C and Java**

-- 👨‍💻 All of my projects are available [here](https://github.com/S4nxez?tab=repositories)

 - 💬 Ask me about **Java, testing, C and Python.**

 - 📫 How to reach me **s4nxez@gmail.com**